 - Anglican Consultative Council (ACC) (includes one to three persons from every province; an advisory council which seeks to develop common policies with respect to the world mission of the Church)

-Revisionism, also known as “Progressive Christianity,” seeks to change theological, doctrinal and moral essentials of orthodox Christianity.
-This version of Christianity offers a “new gospel.”
-Revisionists often reject the authority of Scripture and the uniqueness of Jesus Christ as the only means of salvation.
+Liberalism, in regards to Anglicanism, is also known as revisionism or “Progressive Christianity.”
+It seeks to change theological, doctrinal and moral essentials of orthodox Anglicanism.
+This version of Christianity offers a “new gospel” based on humanist principles.
+Revisionists often reject the authority of Scripture and the uniqueness of Jesus Christ as the only means of salvation, and they often support the practice and promotion of sexually immoral practices and lifestyles.

 Lambeth 1.10 was a “resolution on human sexuality” passed by the 1998 Lambeth Conference; it has since been upheld by each of the other three instruments of Anglican unity as the Communion’s mind on human sexuality.
 The resolution upholds, among other things: